 The reality is that you are likely delivering at a hospital if you’re asking this question.

-And my #1 is ALWAYS safety.
+And my #1 concern is ALWAYS safety.
 In fact, I have a whole post on the rules in L&D.

 Also, as a side note — always ask your nurse if you could take her picture or video her.
 Never video procedures without their permission.